 Join or start a community group - contact the Wilding Pine Network.

 The Wilding Pine Network is a key partner in the National Wilding Conifer Control Programme, working to support community-led efforts to manage wilding conifers (wilding pines).
-Visit their website to see if there is a group near you, or find out who to start one.
+Visit their website to see if there is a group near you, or find out how to start one.

 Sponsor community projects and help spread the word – ask us for copies of our information brochure to distribute or download a printable copy.